 – The hyenas are wild animals.
 They are not being kept in confinement by humans and they are not forced to come to the feeding sites.
 The animals come and go as they wish.

 – They are being fed anyway.
 It is not a tourist show; it is something that the hyena men do every night regardless of whether there are travelers watching or not.

 – This has been a tradition of decades or even centuries; it is not a recent invention.

 – The feeding perpetuates a peaceful relationship between humans and hyenas.
-If they would not be fed they might start feasting on cattle or even attack humans, which would probably start leading humans to hunt them down and kill them.
+If they would not be fed they might start feasting on cattle or even attack humans.
+Consequently that would probably incite humans to hunt them down and kill them.
 The current arrangement allows them to live their lives in harmony with the people of Harar.

-I do realize that it is not natural to have people hand-feeding hyenas; in fact I would have been content just watching them but I understand that this is a way for the hyena men to make some money.
-I did not get the impression that it harmed the hyenas in any way, and they still seemed very shy around people.
+I do realize that it is not natural to have people hand-feeding hyenas.
+In fact I would have been content just watching them but I understand that this is a way for the hyena men to make some money.
+I did not get the impression that it harmed the hyenas in any way.
+They still seemed very shy around people.
 If you do think that there are ethical reasons why travelers should avoid this activity, please do share them in the comment section!

 Looking for more crazy wildlife stories?

 If you like our account of feeding hyenas in Harar, here are some of the other animal adventures we wrote about: